Making the most of it

 Lighting is also extremely important, and will usually take the form of soft, low level light from table lamps, perhaps topped up with a well-placed floor lamp or two to enable reading.
 With this in mind make sure you have enough sockets from the outset.
 If your conservatory is particularly large you may want to incorporate one or more floor sockets to alleviate the need for trailing flexes.

 One of the most influential factors in the overall look of a conservatory is the floor.
-For out and out practicality there is no beating ceramic or quarry tiles.
-If your conservatory runs off of a family area, and is designed to be extra living and play space for youngsters, then this is ideal.
+For out and out practicality there is no beating ceramic or quarry tiles, although LVT vinyl floors have come on a bundle in the last year or two, with JAB having launched a splendid and well-priced range.
+If your conservatory runs off of a family area, and is designed to be extra living and play space for youngsters, then these types of floor are ideal.
 A ceramic floor however does have an inevitably clinical feel to it.
 This can be softened by adding a large rug, preferably with a good amount of texture.
 For a softer and more elegant feel use fully-fitted natural floor coverings, such as jute, wool or sisal.
 This may be more appropriate if your conservatory runs from a living or dining room.
 Whatever you do, don’t try to install wood flooring, as this will warp and buckle very quickly due to the extremes in temperature.

 When it comes to decor, and fabrics to cover your furniture, once again it is important to pick up the mood of the room your conservatory runs from.
 For a light, bright feel use splashes of colour, mixed with tickings, stripes and checks in lively greens and soft whites.
 Using these colours of nature will also help to blend together the house and the garden, bringing the outside in.
 For a more sophisticated and elegant look use a neutral palette, and introduce a variety of different and interesting textures.
 One word of caution though, whatever the desired appearance you would do well to consider the fibre content of any fabric before you select it, as it will be constantly subjected to massive amounts of the sun’s ultra-violet rays.
 In practise this means that natural fabrics with strong colours will fade, and delicate fabrics such as silks will very quickly rot and shred.